Safety modes and toolset tiers

 empty or unknownFalls back to core.Misconfiguration preserves the token-saving default.

-The icuvisor_list_advanced_capabilities tool remains available in core so an AI client can explain which hidden full-tier tools are available and how to enable them.
+The icuvisor_list_advanced_capabilities tool remains available in compact and core so an AI client can explain which hidden tools are available and how to enable core or full.
+Use that discovery tool before switching a whole client to full; it is designed to answer “what am I missing?” without loading every advanced tool into every conversation.

 How the gates combine